In the face of cascading social, ecological and economic crises

 The cultural void

-The systemic failure to generate hopeful, grounded or emancipatory visions in mainstream culture contributes to a cultural exhaustion where even the act of imagining alternatives feels naïve or futile.
-Preferable futures respond to this aesthetic crisis by reopening the space of imagination, making room for stories of resilience, care mutualism and defiance that can anchor new forms of action.
+These commitments are difficult to maintain in a cultural landscape saturated with spectacle.
+Cultural industries, including Hollywood cinema, streaming platforms and blockbuster video games, have become saturated with apocalyptic and dystopian scenarios that reinforce fatalism and strip away collective agency or political complexity.
+Their repetition turns dystopia into spectacle; collapse becomes a genre.
+The systemic failure to generate hopeful, grounded or emancipatory visions in mainstream culture produces a collective exhaustion where imagining alternatives feels naïve or futile.
+Preferable futures respond to this aesthetic crisis by reopening the space of imagination, making room for stories of resilience, care, mutualism and defiance that can anchor new forms of action.

 Conditions for preferable futures